Sly-Ry/MySQL-Election-Database-/README.md

 SHOW - displays existing databases, tables.
     Ex: SHOW DATABASES;
         SHOW TABLES;

+SUM -[aggregate function] adds up all of the values in a group

 TEXT - can store strings of varying length.
     Ex: <column-value> TEXT;